 8 slices white bread, crusts removed, bread broken into big chunks

-2 pounds tomatoes, seeded
+2 pounds tomatoes, seeded1 English cucumber, peeled

 1 large white onion